-The plan's vision elements and 3-5 year goals are found in Attachment A. The Workforce Board has established work plans for each of its four standing committees that align with and support these vision elements.
+The Workforce Board has established work plans for each of its five standing committees that align with and support these vision elements.
 These plans are updated annually, and contain metrics that are tracked and reported to the board on a regular basis.
-Additionally, the Director and the management team all have their own balanced scorecards that align with and support the board's vision and goals.
+Additionally, the Executive Director and the management team all have their own balanced scorecards that align with and support the board's vision and goals.

-A description of the local board's strategy to align local resources, required partners, and entities that carry out core programs to achieve the strategic vision and goals.
+Local board's strategy to align local resources, required partners, and entities that carry out core programs to achieve the strategic vision and goals

-MWA: As part of the board's strategy to engage partners it has entered into Memorandums of Understanding with all partners who carry out core programs and with other key partners, as needed.
-The Board's one-stop operator convenes these partners on a regular basis to identify ways to improve coordination and delivery of services, and to monitor the progress in meeting the objectives identified in the MOUs.
+As part of the board's strategy to engage partners it has entered into Memorandums of Understanding with all partners who carry out core programs and with other key partners, as needed.
+The Board's onestop operator convenes these partners on a regular basis to identify ways to improve coordination and delivery of services, and to monitor the progress in meeting the objectives identified in the MOUs.
 All required partners have also entered into Infrastructure Funding Agreements to share the costs of operating the American Job Centers.